 I missed posting on Tuesday.
 On my way to missing another post today, I remembered this one.
-I wrote this last fall for Kevin Eikenberry’s Best Leadership Blogs contest.
-It was also originally posted at Kevin’s blog and on Mountain State University LeaderTalk.
-(I repost here with permission from both.)
+This was originally posted on Mountain State University LeaderTalk.
+(I repost here with permission.)
 I hope you enjoy it.

 I don’t know that I am entirely telling the truth in the last section of this post, when I write that I don’t need to be a superhero.
 Some days, it would be nice to have some extraordinary powers… come to think of it, I would love some today.
 I am preparing to travel to a conference and I have lots I want to get done.
 (Who am I kidding?
 I always have lots I want to get done.)

 I would love your thoughts about how the decision to lead has transformed your life.

 The decision to lead is a transforming one.

 - action over inaction

 - involvement over detachment

 - influence over observation

 Picture Clark Kent: mousy and meek, slouched and silent, blending into the background.
 Then, suddenly: bright colors, flashes of light, he disrobes to reveal Superman.
 Propelled by a need to make wrong things in the world right, he morphs from ordinary to extraordinary in an instant.